hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/lectures_and_discourses/six_lessons_on_raja-yoga/804_raja-yoga_i.md

 devoted American disciple, and were preserved by her and finally printed in 1913 for private circulation — *Ed*.)

-Râja-Yoga is as much a science as any in the world.
+Rāja-Yoga is as much a science as any in the world.
 It is an analysis of the mind, a gathering of the facts of the supersensuous world and so building up the spiritual world.
 All the great spiritual teachers the world has known said, "I see and I know."
 Jesus, Paul, and Peter all